boazbk/tcs/OLD_lec_03_computation.md

 ## Lecture summary

-* We can define the notion of computing a function via a simplified "programming language", where computing a function $F$ in $T$ steps would correspond to having a $T$-line NAND program that computes $F$.
+* We can define the notion of computing a function via a simplified "programming language", where computing a function $F$ in $T$ steps would correspond to having a $T$-line NAND-CIRC program that computes $F$.

-* An equivalent formulation is that a function is computable by a NAND program if it can be computed by a NAND circuit.
+* An equivalent formulation is that a function is computable by a NAND-CIRC program if it can be computed by a NAND circuit.